Adult Programs: Illustration Certificate

 Total required courses: 13

-Reflecting the degree program's interdisciplinary approach to an art and design education, all Adult Continuing Education courses are eligible electives.
+Reflecting the degree program's interdisciplinary approach to an art and design education, all 30-hour Adult Continuing Education courses are eligible electives.

 Note: Required courses are not offered all semesters (fall, spring, summer).
 Please contact the Continuing Studies office for suggestions on organizing your course sequence.